-That’s why, as you prepare for your upcoming open enrollment, I’d like to share a few ideas on how to start communicating benefits to employees (without tempting them to block the HR department mailbox).
+That’s why as you prepare for open enrollment and beyond, I’d like to share a few ideas on how to start communicating benefits to employees (without tempting them to block the HR department mailbox).
 We also have tips on writing engaging emails as well: 13 Secrets to Writing Benefits Emails Your Employees Will Open and Read.

 1. Don’t simply push out info… draw employees in

 Don’t stick to broadcasting information through email.
 Make benefits communications a two-way street of dialogue.

 It’s important to draw your employees into meaningful conversations.

 Your organization’s social media network is a great starting place for interactions.
 Use email communications to invite employees to engage on your social channels.
 This also reminds them that your social platform is an open forum for sharing their thoughts.